bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/alert.md

 ## Dismissible Alerts

 Using the `dismissible` prop it's possible to dismiss any `<b-alert>` inline.
 The alert must be v-modeled to a reactive value.
 This will add a close `X` button.
-Use the `dismiss-label` prop to change the hidden aria-label text associated with the dismiss button
+Use the `dismiss-label` prop to change the hidden aria-label text associated with the dismiss button.

 <HighlightCard>
   <b-alert v-model="secondDismissibleAlert" dismissible>